SwinIoTLab/SenShaMart/How_To_Register_a_Sensor.md

 If the integrationBroker is null, a random broker is selected for you.
 If interval is null, the sensor is assumed to not be periodic.

-To start sharing data, configure your sensing device to send its data to the MQTT broker at the brokerIp returned by the API, and on the connection topic given by `in/${SENSOR_NAME}`.
+To start sharing data, configure your sensing device to send its data to the MQTT broker at the broker IP returned by the API, and on the connection topic given by `in/${SENSOR_NAME}`.

 `${SENSOR_NAME}` is the name of your sensor.